warmcat/libwebsockets/README.md

 News
 ----

+## mqtt client support

+If you enable `-DLWS_ROLE_MQTT=1`, lws can now support QoS0 and QoS1 MQTT client connections.
+See the examples at ./minimal-examples/mqtt-client

 ## libglib native event loop support

 glib's event loop joins libuv, libevent and libev support in lws for both the